Rehan-Ahmad/Machine-learning-code/codes/Logistic-Regression/README.md

-Logistic Regression and Logistic Regression with Regularization
+Logistic Regression and Logistic Regression with Regularization for binary classification using MNIST dataset.